SonaArshakyan/C-Materials/Net Materials/Net Advanced Questions.md

 ➼ What do Testability, Extensibility and Scalability NFRs mean.
 How would you ensure you reached them?
 Does Clean Architecture cover these NFRs?

+##  RESTful Web API

+➼ Explain the difference between terms: REST and RESTful.
+What are the six constraints?

+➼ HTTP Request Methods (the difference) and HTTP Response codes.
+What is idempotency?
+Is HTTP the only protocol supported by the REST?

+➼ What are the advantages of statelessness in RESTful services?

+➼ How can caching be organized in RESTful services?

+➼ How can versioning be organized in RESTful services?

+➼ What are the best practices of resource naming?

+➼ What are OpenAPI and Swagger?
+What implementations/libraries for .NET exist?
+When would you prefer to generate API docs automatically and when manually?

+➼ What is OData?
+When will you choose to follow it and when not?

+➼ What is Richardson Maturity Model?
+Is it always a good idea to reach the 3rd level of maturity?

+➼ What does pros and cons REST have in comparison with other web API types?